Awards, Grants and Prizes for Undergraduates

 Cadzow Smith Engineering Award

-This prize is endowed by Trust Fund of The Worshipful Company of Engineers, for “for excellence on an accredited undergraduate engineering course conducted at one of the eleven universities within London and the Home Counties.
-Besides academic excellence, the recipients of the awards must have demonstrated self-confidence, professional awareness, leadership and sound common sense.”
+This prize is endowed by the Trust Fund of The Worshipful Company of Engineers, “ for excellence on an accredited undergraduate engineering course conducted at one of eleven universities within London and the Home Counties.
+Besides academic excellence, the recipients of the Awards must have demonstrated self-confidence, professional awareness, leadership and sound common sense.”
 With it comes a financial reward of £2,500.
 Usually, nominations are called for towards the end of a calendar year.
 A candidate is nominated by the department to the Faculty, who select the College nominee.
-Candidates must be a British Citizen with the right of residence in the UK and be in the final year, studying for an MEng.
+Candidates must be British Citizens with the right of residence in the UK and be in their final year, studying for an MEng.

 Royal Academy Engineering Leadership Awards (Standard and Advanced)